amberdata/amberdata-example-token-analysis/README.md

 ```

 #### 4. How long do they hold my tokens?
-- This would be a summation of #5, which requires iteration of all token holders
+- This will be a summation of #5, which requires iteration of all token holders

 Run the following code:
 ```